 tools or package parameters.

 This article gives recommendations that, together with the MIRI Cross-Mode Recommended Strategies, should help the observer to plan MIRI MRS observations.
 Note that these are pre-launch recommendations that will be updated with results from on-orbit commissioning.

 MIRI simultaneous observations (MRS and imaging)

 See also: MRS Simultaneous Imaging

 The default set-up for the MRS template in the Astronomer's Proposal Tool (APT) is to make use of the adjacent MIRI imaging detector for simultaneous imaging.
-Simultaneous imaging is a highly recommended procedure that will:
+Simultaneous imaging is a highly recommended procedure that can:

 - Improve the MRS data astrometric accuracy and result in better-combined data cubes, not only within an observing program but across different ones.